louiseGrandjonc/louisemeta.com/content/blog/indexes-btree-algorithms.md

 - the block number of the page pointed by this item is retrieved
 - the stack that will be returned at the end of the search is built
 - the `bufP` pointer is updated to point to the item child page
-- a read lock is put on the new `bufP` page
+- a read lock is put on the new `bufP` page and the read lock on the parent is released

-**TALK ABOUT LOCKS**
+**About read locks**

+I mentionned the fact that we put read locks on the currently examined page.
+This read locks ensure that the records on that page are not motified while reading it.
+Of course, it doesn't mean that there is not a concurrent insert on a child page, which is why we still need to possibly move to the right page.

 ## To sum up

 I hope that this made searching in a BTree clearer to you.
 I haven't talked about a few elements mostly because I don't have enough time.
-First I didn't put in the algorithm the case where we look for a key stricly above to the scankey.
+First I didn't explain the case where we look for a key stricly above to the scankey, but it doesn't change the algorithm much.
 And I didn't get into multicolumn indexes and the scankeys in this case that can be only on the first columns.

 All of this is very interesting and I hope you'll want to explore this :)